 However, if you put the mirrors angled away from the driver, you are going to see less of the blind spot.
 You must find the perfect balance between the standard mirror’s view with the blind spot mirror addition to gain a perfect combination.

 If you put mirrors on the existing side mirrors, you are going to take away a chunk of the existing view.
-However, new mirrors attached to the exterior of the car give you much more visibility, but for more money.
+New mirrors attached to the exterior of the car give you much more visibility, but will cost more money.

 The mirrors could fall off and you could lose your entire investment anyway.
-We recommend reading through customer reviews to see which brands and types are the best.
+I recommend reading through customer reviews to see which brands and types are the best.

 6. Travel Setting